If you are new to the concept of gamification, click here to access Bravon’s Insider “What is Gamification?“ article.

 The truth is – more often than not, our children are unexcited about school.

 Good news, the mentality is shifting.
 It’s not as unusual, as it was a decade ago, for our educational system to test a game environment in the classroom.

 Testing engagement in learning and content retention is now a more common practice.
 The perception that free communication, between teachers and students and students themselves – with the proper level of control, for encouragement and discipline – can retain knowledge by making it “fun.”

 When it comes to motivation, Gamification can give it a boost in learners.
 It is also linked to better performance on subjects that have a more competitive nature.

 It serves as an incentive for participation, encouraging interactive learning.
 A study by TalentLMS shows that :

-- 89% of those surveyed stated that a point system would boost their engagement.
+- 82% of those surveyed stated that a gamification system makes them happier.